Samson en Gert: History

 The production of new episodes ceased in 2005, but the series is still broadcast in Flanders and the Netherlands and is popular with children.
-Danny Verbiest also announced his retirement in 2005.
-Many fans were upset by this, because Danny Verbiest gave a really special, unique and specific voice to Samson.
-Peter Thyssen took over and did his best to make Samson sound the same.
+Danny Verbiest also retired in 2005.
+Many fans were upset by this, as they believed that Danny Verbiest gave a unique and specific voice to Samson.
+Peter Thyssen took over his role.
 Even though episodes were no longer being produced, many theater shows and songs continued to be made, with the annual Kerstshows or Christmas shows every winter being the most prominent.

 In 2014 Peter Thyssen stopped portraying Samson and Dirk Bosschaert took over.
 In the same year, after 10 years of absence, they produced a brand new season, called 'Winterpret'.
 It took place in three bungalows in the Ardennes during the winter.
 The characters of Gert, Samson, the mayor, Van Leemhuyzen and Alberto returned.
 The main set was the bungalow of Samson & Gert, which had the same layout as their house.
 In 2017 they produced another special season, called 'Zomerpret' with a summer theme.
-The previous cast of 'Winterpret' re-appeared and a new character was introduced.
-This character was 'Jaap Mengelmoes' and was the owner of the camping where Samson & Gert would stay in.
+The previous cast of 'Winterpret' re-appeared and a new character was introduced, 'Jaap Mengelmoes', who was the owner of the camping where Samson & Gert would stay in.
 Jaap Mengelmoes also happened to be the cousin of former neighbour Joop Mengelmoes.

 Samson and Gert's first film, Hotel op Stelten ("Panic in the Hotel"), premiered on 12 March 2008.
 It also stars their friends Alberto, Octaaf, the mayor and Van Leemhuyzen.

 Gert Verhulst intended to retire from the role at their 30th anniversary, leaving Samson in need of a new owner.
 At the first performance of their farewell tour in December 2019, it was revealed that this role will be fulfilled by Marie Verhulst (the daughter of Gert).
 The final performance was initially planned for 19 April 2020, but as COVID-19 pandemic hit in March, the rest of the tour was postponed for two years.
 Gert's last performance took place on 16 April 2022, finally saying goodbye to his role after 32 years.